 Classic Roasted Natural Turkey

-Whole Grain, Apple, Chanterelle Stuffing, Green Bean Casserole, Gravy, Cranberry Chutney
+Whole Grain Bread, Apple and Chanterelle Stuffing, Green Bean Casserole, Gravy, Cranberry Chutney

 Grilled Niman Ranch Prime Eye of the Rib

 Pecan Pie, maple bourbon ice cream with caramel sauce

 Opening The Lakehouse has always been a dream of mine.
 From concept to design, it has fulfilled many of my career goals and personal aspirations.
 As a chef, it’s those aspirations that keep growing and evolving, sometimes daily.
 Now, it has brought me to a place where quality, innovation and authenticity meet on a different kind of stage – at Teatro ZinZanni.